Raoul-Batcho/Udacity-Disaster-Response-Pipeline/README.md

 6. [Screenshots](https://github.com/Raoul-Batcho/udacity-disaster-response-pipeline#screenshots)

 ## Introduction
-This project is part of the Udacity's Data Scientist Nanodegree Program in collaboration with [Figure Eight](https://www.figure-eight.com/).

-In this project, the pre-labeled disaster messages will be used to build a disaster response model that can categorize messages received in real time during a disaster event, so that messages can be sent to the right disaster response agency.
+In this Project Workspace, we work with real messages that were sent during disaster events.
+We will be creating a machine learning pipeline to categorize these events so that we can send the messages to an appropriate disaster relief agency.

-This project includes a web application where disaster response worker can input messages received and get classification results.
+The project includes a web app where an emergency worker can input a new message and get classification results in several categories.
+The web app also displays visualizations of the data.
+This project will show off your software skills, including your ability to create basic data pipelines and write clean, organized code!
+[Figure Eight](https://www.figure-eight.com/).

 ## File Descriptions
 ### Folder: app